microsoft/CNTK/Documentation/Documents/Configuration Files.md

 </s> mr. <unk> is chairman of <unk> n.v. the dutch publishing group </s>
 ```

-Symbol &lt;/s&gt; is used to denote both beginning and ending of a sentence.
+Symbol &lt;/s&gt; is used to denote both the beginning and end of a sentence.
 However, this symbol can be specified by beginSequence and endSequence.

 The parameters used for the SequenceReader are shared with other reader types.
 However, it has some unique parameters as follows: